kylegilman/video-embed-thumbnail-generator/readme.txt

 * Removed width setting from custom video encoding formats.
 Width will be calculated automatically to match the aspect ratio of the original video.
 * Added new sample video to plugin settings page.
 * Updated Video.js to v8.5.2 and v7.21.5
+* Updated Freemius SDK to 2.5.12
-* Updated Symfony/Process to v5.4.26
+* Updated Symfony/Process to v5.4.28

 = 4.8.11 - July 5, 2023 =
 * Fixed bug that always forced vertical videos into a 16:9 aspect ratio when using the Video.js player.